 Noun.
 Late 19th century.

-Do please leave your most repetitive comments in the bbox below.
+Do please leave your most reflective comments in the box below.